A simple guide to UK VAT rates for businesses

 VAT experts

-Main UK VAT rates businesses should know
+Important UK VAT rates for businesses to know

-Reduced rate – 5%
+2. Reduced rate – 5%

-Zero rate – 0%
+3. Zero rate – 0%

 VAT Rates for exempt goods and services

-Collecting & Paying VAT under UK VAT rates
+Collecting & paying VAT

 Common VAT mistakes

-VAT for Online Businesses
+VAT for online businesses

 Practical tips for managing VAT